Zoran Vuletić (politician): Movement of Free Citizens

 Vuletić joined the PSG on its foundation in 2017 and was appointed as the party's acting trustee for Belgrade in December of that year.
-He is now a member of its presidency.
+He later became a member of its presidency.

 He received the nineteenth position on a coalition list led by Dragan Đilas that included the PSG in the 2018 Belgrade City Assembly election and was elected when the list won twenty-six seats.
-The Serbian Progressive Party at its allies won the election, and the PSG serves in opposition.
-On 9 May 2018, he Vuletić announced that the PSG would not join Đilas's Alliance for Serbia assembly group due to political differences; he added that the PSG's primary goal would be promoting European integration.
+The Serbian Progressive Party and its allies won the election, and the PSG serves in opposition.
+On 9 May 2018, Vuletić announced that the PSG would not join Đilas's Alliance for Serbia assembly group due to political differences; he added that the PSG's primary goal would be promoting European integration.

-In July 2018, Vuletić indicated the PSG was seeking allies with like-minded parties and organizations in Serbia to challenge the Progressive Party government at the republic level.
-He spoke against the idea of a united opposition with right-wing and nationalist organizations, saying that any alliance would need to be with organizations that respected civil society and the equality of all citizens.
+In July 2018, Vuletić indicated the PSG was seeking allies with like-minded parties and organisations in Serbia to challenge the Progressive Party government at the republic level.
+He spoke against the idea of a united opposition with right-wing and nationalist organisations, saying that any alliance would need to be with organisations that respected civil society and the equality of all citizens.
 He added that he was disappointed in the Democratic Party's willingness to work with right-wing parties.

+In 2019 after the leadership elections in the Movement of Free Citizens (PSG), he left PSG.

+Civic Democratic Forum

+In 2019 after the leadership elections in the Movement of Free Citizens (PSG), he left with an unsuccessful candidate Aleksandar Olenik and founded Civic Democratic Forum (GDF) with other former members of PSG.
+In 2020 he succeeded Olenik as the president of GDF.